bsccf/Uni-notes/Electrical and electronic systems/2 Electronics/1a Semiconductor theory/n-p junction.md

 Nah something much more intresting, we get an [[n-p junction]] (who could have seen that coming?!) it is clearly the best resault as this means that computers exist meaning that we get [[the internet]] and hence [[shiposting]].

 ### Important bits
-So basically an n-p junction is a diode.
+So basically an n-p junction is a type of diode.

 #### Electric field formation and charge
 Although the total charge is neutral, when the two materials make contact: